Pratikpi/Study-Material/HLD/Forum-System-Study-Guide.md

 ---

 ## 10. Tips for Interviews

 - Draw architecture and data flow diagrams
+Walk through post/comment flows
-- Discuss feed generation, moderation, scaling
+- Discuss feed generation, moderation, scaling:
+    - **Feed Generation:** Explain how feeds can be generated using push (fanout-on-write) for smaller follower sets and pull (fanout-on-read) for large-scale systems.
+Mention caching hot feeds and using message queues for async updates.
+    - **Moderation:** Describe the need for automated spam detection (using ML or rules), manual review, and user reporting.
+Highlight the importance of scalable moderation workflows.
+    - **Scaling:** Discuss sharding by user/post, caching, and using distributed databases to handle high traffic and large data volumes.
+Emphasize async processing for feed updates and moderation.

-- Mention trade-offs (push vs pull feeds, DB choice)
+- Mention trade-offs (push vs pull feeds, DB choice):
-- Walk through post/comment flows

----
+    - **Push vs Pull Feeds:** Push (fanout-on-write) is fast for users with few followers but can overload the system for users with millions of followers.
+Pull (fanout-on-read) is more scalable for large follower sets but increases read-time latency.
+Hybrid approaches are often used.
+    - **DB Choice:** Relational DBs offer strong consistency and complex queries, while NoSQL DBs provide scalability and flexible schemas.
+The choice depends on workload, consistency, and scaling needs.

 ## 11. Further Reading
 - [Reddit System Design](https://www.geeksforgeeks.org/system-design/design-reddit-system-design/)